edenia/docs.edenia.com/docs/developer-tools.md

 ### EOSIO Installation

-We have a guide for you to start in the EOSIO world, visit [EOSIO Components](https://docs.edenia.com/docs/blockchain-web3/eos-learn/eosio-components).
+We have a guide for you to start in the EOSIO world, visit our [EOSIO Components guide](/docs/blockchain-web3/eos-learn/eosio-components).
+You can also check our [EOSIO tutorials](/docs/tutorials/hello-world-contract) and [development tools](/docs/tools/command-line).

 * * *